-Maybe not to this extent, but I could see myself forking out a fortnight’s wages to supplement footwear I’d fantasised about for months.
+Maybe not to this extent, but I could see myself forking out a week’s wages to supplement footwear I’d fantasised about for months.
 It’s no different to collecting stamps or even movie memorabilia, a form of ‘filling the void’ that requires monetary assets.
 There are social media groups specifically designed to aid the growth of this specialist culture.

 You thought I was joking, didn’t you…